Back Pain Doctors Located in Edison, NJ and Union, NJ

 Enduring these symptoms regularly can ruin your quality of life and prevent you from normal daily activities.
 Return to a discomfort-free life by searching for the best “back pain doctor near me” to get the relief you deserve.
 Only a trained specialist like Dr. Freeman, using advanced diagnostic tools, can make an accurate diagnosis of the source of your problem.

-As there are many different types of backaches, there are also several different causes.
-Determining your diagnosis means you will get the correct care.
-Any doctor can treat your symptoms, but only an expert New Jersey back pain doctor in Edison and Union NJ like Dr. Freeman can pinpoint the reason for your discomfort and take steps to treat it at its source.
+Our leading New Jersey back doctor in Edison and Union NJ like Dr. Freeman can pinpoint the reason for your discomfort and take appropriate steps to treat it at its source.
+Dr. Freeman differentiates between five primary categories of back pain causes:

 - Herniated disc.
 The discs that cushion and separate your vertebral bones have a tough outer layer with a soft center.
 When these discs rupture, either through damage or aging, the soft core leaks out of the casing.
 A herniated disc creates a pinched nerve that causes discomfort.